newrelic/newrelic-jfr-core/README.md

 #### Usage for New Relic Java agent JFR service

+Note: If you were previously using the `jfr-daemon` jar as an agent extension or standalone process you should remove that option to avoid potential conflicts with the JFR monitoring that is built into the agent.

 [Install the New Relic Java agent](https://docs.newrelic.com/docs/agents/java-agent/installation/install-java-agent/#install-agent) by adding the `-javaagent` parameter to your JVM properties and enable JFR monitoring using one of the following mechanisms: